Advertiser Disclosure

 What airport lounges can I access with the Chase Sapphire Reserve card?

-The Chase Sapphire Reserve card comes with a complimentary Priority Pass Select membership, providing access to over 1,300 airport lounges in over 600 cities worldwide.
-Plus, you also have the ability to bring in 2 guests at no charge, subject to the limits of individual lounges.
+The Chase Sapphire Reserve card comes with a complimentary Priority Pass Select membership, which provides access to over 1,300 airport lounges in over 600 cities worldwide.
+You can bring in 2 guests at no charge, subject to the limits of individual lounges.

 Do I get rental car insurance with the Chase Sapphire Reserve card?

-Yes, the Chase Sapphire Reserve card does have a rental car insurance benefit.
+Yes, the Chase Sapphire Reserve card has a rental car insurance benefit.

-In fact, the coverage is primary, meaning it pays out before your personal auto insurance, so it is one of the best insurance coverages provided by a credit card.
+The coverage is primary, meaning it pays out before your personal auto insurance, so it’s one of the best insurance coverages provided by a credit card.

-As long as you pay for the entire rental with your Chase Sapphire Reserve card and decline the CDW/LDW coverage from the rental agency, the auto rental collision damage waiver benefit of your card will pay up to $75,000 for theft or collision damages to your rental car.
+As long as you pay for the entire rental with your Chase Sapphire Reserve card and decline the CDW/LDW coverage from the rental agency, your auto rental collision damage waiver benefit pays up to $75,000 for theft or collision damages to your rental car.

-Do note that this coverage does not include liability insurance.
-If you’re responsible for an accident that damages another car, you’ll have to claim your personal car insurance or car insurance purchased from the rental company.
+This coverage does not include liability insurance.
+If you’re responsible for an accident that damages another car, you have to claim your personal car insurance or car insurance purchased from the rental company.

 Andrew Kunesh's image